godano/cardano-wallet-client/README.md

 ./generate.sh
 ```

-The script uses `oapi-codegen`, `goimports`, and `gofumpt`, as well as `mkdir`, `wget`, and `sed`.See the comments in the script on how to install these requirements.
+The script uses `oapi-codegen`, `goimports`, and `gofumpt`, as well as `mkdir`, `wget`, and `sed`.
+See the comments in the script on how to install these requirements.
-The script only updates files named `wallet/generated-*.go`.
-If for example the package name is changed to something different than `wallet`, the other files must be updated manually.
+The script updates `swagger.yaml` and files named `wallet/generated-*.go`.
+If for example the package name is changed to something different than `wallet`, the other files in [the wallet package](wallet) must be updated manually.

 Due to a (presumed) bug in `oapi-codegen`, the generated code is patched using `sed` after generation.
 Two missing structs (`Metadata` and `Distributions`) are implemented in `wallet/types-*.go`.
-Both these structs use integers as keys in JSON response objects, which is a rare use ase and could be the reason for the errorenous code generation.
+Both these structs use integers as keys in JSON response objects, which is a rare use case and could be the reason for the errorenous code generation.

 # Testing